microsoft/api-guidelines/Guidelines.md

 Content-Length: 0
 ```

-For the subscription to be set up, the application MUST respond with 200 OK to this request, with the _validationToken_ value as the sole entity body.
+For the subscription to be set up, the application MUST respond with 200 OK to this request, with the _validationToken_ value as the sole entity-body.
 Note that if the _notificationUrl_ contains query parameters, the _validationToken_ parameter must be appended with an `&`.

 If any challenge request does not receive the prescribed response within 5 seconds of sending the request, the service MUST return an error, MUST NOT create the subscription, and MUST NOT send further requests or notifications to _notificationUrl_.